stockbal/cf-launchpad-notification-admin/README.md

 This project adds the following capabilities to the Notification service.

 - UI for easy maintenance -> enable business users
-- Easy synchronization of multiple entries to and from the notification service (not yet implemented)
+- Easy synchronization of existing entries from the notification service
+  > **Note**: Only the main properties of the notification types can be synced to the local HANA storage as information on *Templates* and *Actions* can not be retrieved via the SAP Launchpad Notification service.

 ## Features